Transcatheter Aortic Valve Replacement

 Is TAVR right for you?

-If your doctor has told you that you have severe aortic stenosis and that you are not a good candidate for open-heart surgery, then TAVR may be a viable option for you.
+If your doctor has told you that you have severe aortic stenosis, TAVR may be a viable treatment option.
 For more information or to schedule an appointment, call 203-384-3844.